metaleap/zentient/zdbg-vsc/proto/readme.md

 	// Optional start line of the range covered by this scope.
 	Line int `json:"line,omitempty"`

+	// Name of the scope such as 'Arguments', 'Locals'.
+	Name string `json:"name"`

-	// Optional start column of the range covered by this scope.
+	// The number of named variables in this scope.
+	// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
-	Column int `json:"column,omitempty"`
+	NamedVariables int `json:"namedVariables,omitempty"`

 	// The number of indexed variables in this scope.
 	// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.